Should Jacob deGrom dial back his pitching styl...

 - News Article

-Eamon McAnaney asks Jerry Blevins what he expects from Jacob deGrom in 2022 and doesn't expect the ace to dial it back at all.
+On Baseball Night in New York, Eamon McAnaney asks Jerry Blevins what he expects from Jacob deGrom in 2022.
+Jerry thinks it'll be business as usual and that ...

 More Recent New York Mets Articles